jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 This applies a skin to the main window, some of which are designed to accommodate larger ensembles.

+### Meter style

+This changes the visual style of the audio meter indication, independently of the chosen skin.

 ### Mixer rows

 This sets the number of rows displayed in the server audio mixer, for use with larger ensembles.